• Skip to primary navigation

 1. Genetics

 Just like some people, some dogs are just nervous.
 Their personality is one that just carries an undertone of not wanting to be lonely.
-They may have a tendency to worry about the future more than is necessary.
+This type of dog may have a tendency to worry about the future more than is necessary.

 Genetics doesn't mean that your dog can't be helped!
 In fact, if your dog tends to have a more attached personality style, your dog will be happy that you're investing into learning how to help them!

 In my work as a trainer, I have seen all different breeds of dogs exhibit clingy behavior.
-Unfortunately, there are just some bad breeders out there, and good temperament isn't always the priority.
+Unfortunately, there are just some bad breeders out there, and good temperament isn't always the priority when deciding to breed.

 It's not necessarily about the breed of the dog, as it is the quality of the parents' temperaments that play into this.